itsthepo/cloudquery_sumo_cspm/AWS/readme.md

 *I have attached an example of the raw CSV output [here](/AWS/results/example_cis_v1.5.csv)

-8. This step is now get this data into Sumo Logic so we can start reporting on these and give our customers insights into their infrastruce and modern app security.
+8. Now get this data into Sumo!

 *For this POC I used an installed collector but this could be easily done with a hosted collector*